 It is written – what actually happened

-In Isaiah 14:4-20, the prophet Isaiah is instructed by God to bear a parable against the king of Babel/Babylon.
-Think: prophecy, not history.
-Isaiah is not instructed to describe, thousands of years after the fact, some fantasy story where an archangel innately possessed a Darwinian ability to transform himself from a good guy name Lucifer into a bad guy named Satan who would then grow even more powerful to become God’s personal rival, God’s number one adversary, the author and creator of all evil.
+Isaiah was not instructed to describe in hidden, figurative speech, thousands of years after the fact, some fantasy story where an archangel innately possessed a Darwinian ability to transform himself from a good guy name Lucifer into a bad guy named Satan who would then grow even more powerful to become God’s personal rival, God’s number one adversary, the author and creator of all evil.

 According to God, this king’s (the king of Babel/Babylon) dead body would one day be buried, covered in worms and men would ask, ‘Is this the man who made the nations tremble?’
 Note that this prophecy (Prophecy – not history lesson), these words from God to Isaiah, refer to a man – not some former archangel!